khkhiu/khkhiu.github.io/_posts/2021-03-29-engcad-github.md

 ***

-**Engineering Academy(EA)** Engineering Academy is a programme taken along with our diplomas that aims to further educate us on aspects of engineering through practical experiences
+**Engineering Academy(EA)** Engineering Academy is a programme taken along with our diplomas that aims to further educate us on aspects of engineering through practical experiences.
+<cite><a href="https://www.sp.edu.sg/engineering-cluster/engineering-academy">SP - Engineering Academy/</a></cite>
 {: .notice--info}

 As part of our introduction to Engineering Academy we were introduced to Git and github.
 There are several reasons for this introduction.